A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 \subsection{Comparison with 2MASS J05215658+4359220}

-Earlier work on the discovery of the black hole binary system with a non-interacting giant companion by \citet{Thompson2019} indicated an unusually high [C/N] abundance ratio for its mass and evolutionary state.
-If the mass inferred for the red giant is correct, this abundance pattern may have resulted from previous interaction with the black hole progenitor star.
+Earlier work on the report of the black hole binary system with a non-interacting giant companion by \citet{Thompson2019} indicated an unusually high [C/N] abundance ratio for its mass and evolutionary state.
+If the mass inferred for the red giant is correct, this abundance pattern may have resulted from previous interaction with the black hole progenitor star (we note that \cite{VandenHeuvel2020Sci} argue that if the red giant's mass is $\sim 1 M_{\odot}$, the companion could be a binary with two main-sequence stars).
+Low-mass X-ray binaries with black hole companions are also found to be metal rich, with large abundances of $\alpha$ elements \citep{Casares2017}.
 For \bh, a comparison with synthetic spectra indicates an approximately solar [C/N] ratio, as expected for a main sequence star of its metallicity.
 The [C/N] ratio of \bh\ places it in the typical observed locus of main-sequence stars \citep{Pin2018}, consistent with its small Roche lobe to semi-major axis ratio; we find that the Roche limit to the semi-major axis for the G star is 0.2, indicating that it is stable against tidal disintegration.